linxule/liminal_backrooms/README.txt

 A Python-based application that enables dynamic, branching conversations between multiple AI models in a graphical user interface.
 Allows for looming and rabbitholing by selecting text and right clicking.
 The system supports various AI models including Claude, DeepSeek, OpenAI, Llama and Flux, allowing them to interact with each other through text and image generation.

+Huge thanks to Andy Ayrey and Janus for their endless inspiration.

 ## Features

 - Multi-model AI conversations with support for: